Fall 1980 PGA Tour Qualifying School graduates

 This is a list of the Fall 1980 PGA Tour Qualifying School graduates.

 Tournament summary

+The tournament was held at Fort Washington Golf Club in Fresno, California.
+Bruce Douglass opened with a 65 (−6) to take a two-stroke lead over a number of players, including Fred Couples.
+In the second round, Douglass shot a 69 to maintain the lead.
+In the third round, Douglass shot a 67 at the "difficult" course to take a seven-shot lead.
+In the final round, Douglass shot a one-under-par 70 to defeat runner-up Doug Black by seven strokes.
+In addition, he outplayed notable qualifiers like Mark O'Meara, Loren Roberts, and Fred Couples by several shots.
+Douglass "gained his playing privileges for the second time."

 Peter Teravainen, who played on the PGA Tour the previous season, missed qualifying by one shot.
 The European Tour then gave membership to the top 15 players who failed to qualify at PGA Tour Qualifying School.
 Teravainen accepted membership.